utkuce/spotify-lyrics/README.md

 ### Configure
 - Creat an application on [Spotify for Developers Dashboard](https://beta.developer.spotify.com/dashboard) and add http://localhost:5000/callback as a redirect uri in the app settings
-- Create an environment variables file `.env` in the `functions/` directory and fill the values
+- Create an environment variables file `.env.local` in the `functions/` directory and fill the values
 ```
 SPOTIFY_CLIENT_ID=
 SPOTIFY_CLIENT_SECRET=